-On January 27, 2015, the Company announced that it signed a binding agreement to acquire eight gold properties in Nevada, USA from Sandstorm Gold Ltd. ("Sandstorm") by issuing 1.5 million shares to Sandstorm (Note 7(b)(iv)) and granting a new smelter returns royalty ranging from 0.5% to 1.0%.
+On January 27, 2015, the Company announced that it signed a binding agreement to acquire eight gold properties in Nevada, USA from Sandstorm Gold Ltd. ("Sandstorm") by issuing 150,000 shares (post 10:1 share consolidation) to Sandstorm (Note 9(c)(iv)) and granting a new smelter returns royalty ranging from 0.5% to 1.0%.
 The Company also granted Sandstorm a right of first refusal on any future metal streaming agreements on these properties.